Lernstick/glados/howtos/manual-install.md

     mkdir -p /var/lib/glados/.ssh
     mkdir -p /var/log/glados

-Some directories need to be writable by the user of the webserver.
+Some directories need to be writable by the user under which your webserver runs.
 Assuming the user is called `www-data`, adjust the following permissions:

     chown www-data /var/log/glados
     chown www-data:www-data /usr/share/glados/web/assets/